1heart2soul/yippiee/README.md

-Hi there, be freely to c+u
+Hi there, be freely to c+h